ToolChainGang/AtmegaLib/README.md

 ## Documentation

-Comprehensive device documentation is included in the .h file for each device.
+Comprehensive documentation is included in the .h file for each device.

-Documentation for any xxxCmd test programs is at the top of the source for that program.
+Documentation for the test programs is at the top of the source for that program.

 Here's an example, from Stepper.h: